 We visited the large cemeteries: The American Cemetery where over 10,000 Americans are buried!
 The German Cemetery, 21,000 dead and the British with 4,648 of her soldiers buried along the beaches of Normandy.

-I said to each of the ‘Grands’ before leaving for Europe, “Please bring a candle from home to light in honor of our soldiers who gave their lives to protect your freedom and your country, the United States of America.”
+Before leaving for Europe, I said to each of the ‘Grands’, “Please bring a candle from home to light in honor of our soldiers who gave their lives to protect your freedom and your country, the United States of America.”

-The next day was extraordinary.
+The next part of our itinerary was equally extraordinary.
 We saw the Bayeux Tapestry in the village of Bayeux.
 It has survived over nine centuries, and it is in perfect condition!
 It’s nothing short of miraculous.
 Its length of over 200 feet, the exquisite artistry, the harmony and freshness of color, and the genius of telling a story as an art form is breathtaking!

 When we arrived home, I bought two movies for the Grands who traveled with us and for those who stayed at home.
 The Longest Day and Private Ryan.
 I wrote a note with my gift.